sonaliiiiiiiiii/SECL-discussion-forum/README.md

 - **Voting System**: Upvote and downvote functionality for answers to highlight the most helpful responses.

-- **User Profiles**: Each user has a profile that showcases their activity, questions asked, and answers provided.

 - **Responsive Design**: The forum is designed to be responsive, ensuring usability across devices and screen sizes.

 ## Deployment